 The following demonstrates the sensitivity to a reasonably possible change in the foreign currency exchange rates, with all other variables held constant.
-The impact on the Company's profit/(loss) before tax is due to changes in the fair value of monetary assets and liabilities.
+The impact on the Company's profit before tax is due to changes in the fair value of monetary assets and liabilities including non-designated foreign currency derivatives.
 The sensitivity analysis includes only outstanding unhedged foreign currency denominated monetary items and adjusts their translation at the period end for a 5% change in foreign currency rates.

-If the foreign currency rates had been 5% higher/lower and all other variables were held constant, the Company's profit for the year ended March 31, 2022 would decrease/increase by Rs.
-0 (March 31, 2021: decrease/increase by Rs.
-0.01 million).
+If the foreign currency rates had been 5% higher/lower and all other variables were held constant, the Company's loss for the year ended March 31, 2022 would increase/decrease by Rs.
+Nil (March 31, 2021: increase/decrease by Rs.
+340,000).